Tirpitz93/AdvancedUrbanRappelling/README.md

 # Advanced Urban Rappelling

-Created by Duda w/ custom animations by Mcruppert
+Created by Tirpitz & Duda w/ custom animations by Mcruppert

 **Features:**

- - Rappel of anything that's more than 4-5m high.
-This includes buildings, cliff, towers, etc. Everything works as long a you can walk to an edge.
+ -Items:
+    - rappelling anchor
+    - Belay device
+    - Ropes
+    - TCX Force powered ascender device

  - Fire while rappelling!
 You can switch between your rifle and pistol while rappelling.
  - Custom animations and sounds
  - Supports swinging side to side, pushing off wall, and climbing back to the top.
- - Supports rappelling AI units.
+ - ~~Supports rappelling AI units.~~ Currently not functional with the new mechanics.
- - Can be installed as server-side only addon.
+ - ~~Can be installed as server-side only addon.
 However, clients without the addon won't be able to shoot while rappelling and won't see custom animations and sounds.
-Still looks great though!
+Still looks great though!~~
  - SP and MP compatible.

 **Directions:**

-Walk to any edge that's 4-5m high.
-Using your action menu, either rappel yourself or your AI units.
+ - Place rappelling anchor.
+ - Prapare ropes.
+ - Place a rappelling point (near the top of the rappelling route).
+ - Tie in to the rappelling rope.
+ - you can also tie in from the other end of the rope
+ - once complete you can pick up the rappel point and pack up the rope again, the rappelling anchor cannot be reused.

 Once rappelling, here's what you can do: